Cimeci/ft_transcendence/elk/ELK_todo.md

 # Functionnality
 [x] Add fake web app logs (check if the harvesters are ok) [x] Rotation
-[ ] Issue "Health" index into Kibana
+[x] Issue "Health" index into Kibana
+[ ] Verify a docker compose down + docker compose up is working (persistence datas)

 # Littles Adds
-[ ] Check about labels docker -> specificly into the filebeat [ ] If a second node is added => Define 1 shard into the template.json
-[ ] MetricBeats -> If it's possible without docker sockets
+[x] Check about labels docker -> specificly into the filebeat [ ] If a second node is added => Define 1 shard into the template.json [ ] MetricBeats -> If it's possible without docker sockets [ ] Look how handle keystore with elk-certs container (es-certutil)

 # Clean Code
 [ ] Remove dev suppressions into entrypoin.sh from bootstrap-ilm
-[ ] Clean Docker compose -> use Dockerfiles and configurations files
+[ ] Clean Docker compose -> use Dockerfiles and configurations files [ ] Defined ports into the .env